pierrediedhiou/cybersecurity-journey/glossary.md

 - **Firewall** — Security system that monitors and controls network traffic
 - **Fish** — User friendly Linux shell with autocompletion features
 - **FTP** — File Transfer Protocol, used to transfer files over a network (Port 21)
+- **Fragment** — The part of a URL starting with # that points to a specific section of a webpage
 ## G
 - **GPO** — Group Policy Objects, collection of settings applied to Organizational Units in Active Directory